Establishing if a person needs to switch their antidepressant

 Monitoring a person during and after antidepressant switching

-Review people at appropriate time points; advise on what to expect and report; and beware of the possibility of discontinuation and serotonin syndromes.
+Review people at appropriate time points; advise on what to expect and report; and beware of the possibility of withdrawal symptoms and serotonin syndrome.

 Individual switches